cmu-delphi/delphi-epidata/docs/api/covidcast_changelog.md

 #### 3 June 2020

 Standard errors are now included in the `nmf_day_doc_fbc_fbs_ght` signal for all geo levels and dates, representing the estimated uncertainty in this signal.
-This uncertainty comes because the signal is a combination of the other signals based on survey estimates or other estimates with margins of error.
+This uncertainty comes because the signal is a combination of other signals based on survey estimates or other estimates with margins of error.

 * `nmf_day_doc_fbc_fbs_ght`
   * all geo levels